Mary Wise: Kentucky

-Wise had been out of coaching for a year and living in Kentucky in 1986, when she was offered an assistant coaching position on the Kentucky Wildcats volleyball program staff at the University of Kentucky in Lexington, Kentucky.
+Wise had been out of coaching for a year and living in Kentucky in 1986, when she was offered an assistant coaching position on the Kentucky Wildcats women's volleyball staff at the University of Kentucky in Lexington, Kentucky.
 Wise rose from graduate assistant in 1986 to associate head coach in 1990.
 During those five seasons, the Wildcats won the SEC championship twice and advanced to the NCAA regional final once.

 Florida

 Wise was hired as the head coach of the Florida Gators volleyball team at the University of Florida in Gainesville, Florida in 1991.
-In the twenty seasons since then, her Gators teams have won nineteen SEC regular season championships.
+In the twenty seasons since then, her Gators teams won nineteen SEC regular season championships.
 She is one of only two coaches in conference history in any sport, men's or women's, to win as many as nineteen conference titles.
 From 1994 to 2004, the Gators did not lose a regular season SEC match—a feat unmatched by any school, ever.

 In 2003, Wise's Florida team won 105 straight games during the course of the season, eclipsing the previous NCAA record by 36 games.
 This record has since been broken by Penn State who won 111 consecutive games.
 Since 1991, Florida has amassed 571 victories in matches—more than any other school in the nation.

 On the forefront of increasing awareness and exposure for volleyball, Wise has ushered in a philosophy of innovation when it comes to rules changes and volleyball youth opportunities.

 Her expertise has led to numerous appointments on international coaching staffs.
 In the summer of 2004 Wise took her own team on a twelve-day, three-nation tour of Western Europe as the Gators faced several national and junior national teams.
 In May 2006, Wise guided the USA Volleyball A2 Team at the U.S. Open Championships as the volleyball community became one of the first groups to compete in a large-scale event in New Orleans since Hurricane Katrina.